Lake Elsinore woman's mission is to help those in need with nonprofit 'Bizzy Hands, Kind Hearts'

 She enlists friends like Tonya Henderson to help.

-"We need to just look at these people that are on the streets as humans you know like they are your sisters," said Clayton.
-"What if it was your mother, or your aunties?
+"We need to just look at these people that are on the streets as humans, you know, like they are your sisters," said Clayton.
+"What if it was your mother, or your aunty?
 Or something like that.
 Just because they aren't reaching out don't mean they don't want help."

 Each week Clayton and her husband pack her car with the bags, along with water, thermal blankets and other items to hand out along her daily commute into work in Inglewood.